kubernetes101/pib-dev/labs/outer-loop.md

 ## Verify IMDb was Deployed

-- You may have to retry the command a few times as the pods start
+> You may have to retry the command a few times as the pods start.

 ```bash